Kushaldotel/taskmanagement/README.md

     no need to configur db as for demo default postgres db is being used:

+    create a virtual environment on your folder where you will clone and activate it if you want.

     docker-compose up --build to run the application

     Your application starts at http://0.0.0.0:8000/